6 Secrets to Amazon FBA Success

-As soon as you opt for FBA, your customers automatically qualify for free shipping on all orders over $25, which brings about a massive jump in your sales.
+As soon as you opt for FBA, your customers automatically qualify for free shipping on orders over $25, which dramatically increases your sales.
 You are also less likely to receive poor customer feedback as long as your product is of good quality because Amazon is a major retail chain with a professional delivery and shipping system.

 Amazon has the Buy Box feature, the algorithm for which is still quite complex to understand.
 However, the two factors that guarantee a buyer gets a Buy Box on their page are customer feedback/rating and product pricing.

-We will discuss how you can keep competitive pricing with the help of the Amazon seller repricing tool by Eva.Guru later in the article.
-First, though, let us first pen down the ‘secrets’ to achieving success as an FBA seller, as things are definitely a little trickier than the easy breezy picture we have painted above.
+We will discuss how you can keep competitive pricing with the help of the Amazon repricing tool by Eva later in the article.
+First, though, let us first pen down the ‘secrets’ to achieving success as an Amazon FBA seller, as things are definitely a little trickier than the easy breezy picture we have painted above.

 Here, we mention what to do and what not to do in plain simple terms so you can enjoy all the benefits of being part of the FBA seller cohort.

 1. Set the Right Starting Selling Price

 If you’ve started selling a product, the chances are that you have already done all your market research and are aware of the potential the product holds.
 You may have seen some other sellers around you sell the same product and make a substantial amount of profit, motivating you to do the same.

 Fast forward to a few weeks or a month.
 You have now set up your Amazon FBA seller account, you have a supplier, and you want to start selling the product.
 Now is the time you will decide your selling price.
 You may be tempted to start off at the same price as your competitors, but is that really smart?